 A Home Equity Line of Credit (HELOC) is a useful tool to access the equity in your home to get cash.
 A HELOC is a revolving line of credit that can be used for any purpose such as paying down credit card debt, financing home improvements, or paying off other expenses.
 However, HELOCs are secured by using your home as collateral.
-That means if you make your monthly payments, your home could be in jeopardy of foreclosure.
+That means if you don't make your monthly payments, your home could be in jeopardy of foreclosure.

 HELOCs have an initial draw period where you only pay the interest on what you take out and a repayment phase where you pay the interest plus principal until the line of credit is paid in full.
 As a result, your monthly payments will increase after the draw phase.
 And since the interest rate is variable over life of the loan, your payment may also fluctuate during the repayment phase.
 That can increase your financial risk if you’re not prepared for potential increases in your monthly payment.